Coping With Grief in a ‘Get Over it’ and ‘Move On’ World

-Although your experience a tremendous loss, the person who is still alive will never be the same once they have suffered a significant loss.
+Although you experience a tremendous loss, the person who is still alive will never be the same after suffering a significant loss.

 Though as the time passes the grieving person will find the strength to move on, recover, and begin to live life fully again.

-In a perfect world, all would go just as we wanted; we'd have unlimited resources, the ideal job, a nice car, and a long-term love but, of course, we must live in the real world.
+In a perfect world, all would go just as you wanted; you'd have unlimited resources, the ideal job, a nice car, and a long-term love but, of course, you must live in the real world.

-It doesn’t have unlimited resources, we have to pay taxes and so much more and sometimes we have to deficit our needs to pay down debts.
+It doesn’t have unlimited resources, you have to pay taxes and so much more and sometimes you have to deficit your needs to pay down debts.

 In real life, it involves grief, a complicated career, bad relationships, and a high maintenance, car and can be entirely different from the perfect world.

 Furthermore, what's more, we live in a ‘Get over it,’ and ‘Move on’ society, due to that saying some people miss so much, it's no wonder we are a generation that is full of an enormous amount of pain, sometimes too much for one person to handle.

 Can you remember a time when you found yourself coping with grief or loss, if so, what was your approach?